Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Take a look at Pupnatska Luka on Google Maps and zoom in.
-You’ll see one road leading out to the left and one road leading out to the right.
-The road on the right is the one you want.
+You’ll see one road leading out to the left (west) and one road leading out to the right (east).
+The road on the right, the eastern road, is the one you want.
 It’s paved and fine (though quite narrow at some stretches!).

 Bačva Beach requires a similar journey to Pupnatska Luka’s — a curvy, switchbacky, zig-zaggy paved road leading down to the coast.
 But this one is smaller, more peaceful, and dare I say even more special than its neighbor.

 You’ll park at a steep angle in the makeshift parking lot down by the beach, then walk down a long path through pine forest.
 You know you’re in the right place when you see a small restaurant and a small, narrow beach with calm, clear water.